rust-lang/unsafe-code-guidelines/reference/src/layout/structs-and-tuples.md

 # }
 ```

-#### Default layout of structs with a single non-zero-sized field
+#### Default layout of structs where only a single field is not a 1-ZST

-The default layout of structs with a single non-zero-sized field is the same as
+The default layout of structs where only a single field is not a 1-ZST is the
-the layout of that field if all other fields are [1-ZST]
+same as the layout of that non-1-ZST field.

 For example, the layout of: